reagento/adaptix/docs/loading-and-dumping/extended-usage.rst

 Fields absent in ``map`` are not translated and used with their original names.

-There are more complex and more powerful use cases of ``map``, which will be described further.
+There are more complex and more powerful use cases of ``map``, which will be described at :ref:`advanced-mapping`.

 Name style
 ^^^^^^^^^^^^^^^^^^^^^^^^^